 Detailed study of the anatomy and histology of the human body in relation to its functional systems.
 Laboratory includes human cadaver prosections.
 Includes 3 lab hrs.
-Prerequisite: BIO102D, BIO109D, BIO112D, or declared Nursing major; one course in chemistry.
-A second course in chemistry is recommended.
-Not open to students who have taken BIO209.
+Prerequisite: One lab science (D) course.
+Not open to students who have taken BIO204 or BIO209 except by department consent.